-- Frame bag – really useful and can usually carry 3 to 8 litres capacity
+- Frame bag – useful and can usually carry 3 to 8 litres capacity

-- Top tube bag – ideal for mobile phone, snacks and energy gels.
+- Top tube bag – ideal for mobile phones, snacks and energy gels.

-- Waterproof handlebar mobile phone mount – ideal if your using Kamoot or Google maps for navigation
+- Waterproof handlebar mobile phone mount – ideal if you’re using Kamoot or Google Maps for navigation

 - Handlebar bag – mounts on the front of your handlebars and some can have a large capacity